exercism/v3/languages/fsharp/exercises/concept/basics/.meta/design.md

 ## Concepts

-The Concepts this exercise unlocks are:

 - `basics`: know what a value is; know how to define a binding; know that bindings are immutable; know how to define scope using significant whitespace; know that bindings require dependency order; know how to define a function; know how to return a value from a function; know how to call a function; know what type inference is; know how type inference works for bindings; know how to define an integer; know how to use mathematical operators on integers; Know how to define single- and multiline comments.

 ## Prequisites

 There are no prerequisites.

-## Representer

-This exercise does not require any specific representation logic to be added to the [representer][representer].

 ## Analyzer